 Mentoring

-A mentor is someone who supports a peer or employee on their workplace journey.
-They are a trusted individual who openly shares their experiences and wisdom to help the person they are working with (the mentee) reach their goals.
+A mentor is someone who supports a peer or employee on their work journey.
+They are a trusted individual who openly shares their experiences and wisdom to help their mentee reach their goals.
 Learn what skills and strategies you need to consider when you are mentoring someone.

 Share on.articles